 A seven-scene episode structure moves players through a series of struggles.
 Along the way the Young Offenders attempt to maintain their principles in the face of immense pressure to sell out.

-Misspent Youth employs simple mechanics using six-sided dice, and the game is explicitly oriented toward creation of coherent story.
+The game employs simple mechanics using six-sided dice, and is explicitly oriented toward creation of coherent story.
 Its tends to work best for relatively short campaigns.
 Side note: The rules make liberal use of profanity.

 Here’s how the publisher describes Misspent Youth: